Division of General Studies

 The Division of General Studies offers general education courses that contribute to the fulfillment of requirements that apply to the Bachelor of Science degree programs in the Schools of Allied Health Professions, Dentistry, and Nursing.
 In addition, these schools offer a variety of general education courses that are open to students across all schools.
-The Division of General Studies also provides oversight for courses that may be selected to enrich a student's academic experience but that do not fulfill Loma Linda University general education requirements.
+The Division of General Studies also provides oversight for courses that may be selected to enrich a student's academic experience but do not fulfill Loma Linda University general education requirements.

 As a Seventh-day Adventist health sciences institution, Loma Linda University seeks to exemplify a life of service and sensitivity beyond the requirements of academic excellence within a professional discipline.
 With its rich spiritual heritage, the University places special emphasis on educating its students for a life of service in a global community.